Polaxcorndog/Napoleons-Legacy-Plus/README.md

 Proposed Changes

 **British Empire Stuff**

-- East india sphered by british empire
+- East india Owned by British

 - If British Empire loses the East India Company Rebellion, the monarchy gets overthrown, country flips to canada, caribbean becomes part of canada, changes to republic.